 Mary T. Burnett

-Born Mary Burnett in Oberlin, Ohio, she was the daughter of Cornelius and Caroline Nicholls Burnett.
-Burnett graduated from Oberlin High School at the age of sixteen and in 1886 graduated from Oberlin College with a degree in Literature.
-Shortly afterward, Burnett accepted a teaching position at Bethel University in Little Rock, Arkansas, and quickly rose in the Jim Crow segregated educational bureaucracy of the city.
-In 1887, Burnett became the first Black woman to be selected Assistant Principal of Little Rock High School.
+Mary Burnett was born in Oberlin, Ohio, the daughter of Cornelius and Caroline Nicholls Burnett.
+At sixteen, she graduated from Oberlin High School and, in 1886, graduated from Oberlin College with a degree in Literature.
+Shortly afterward, she accepted a teaching position at Bethel University in Little Rock, Arkansas, and quickly rose in the Jim Crow segregated educational bureaucracy.
+In 1887, Burnett became the first Black woman to be selected as Assistant Principal of Little Rock High School.

-In 1891, she married William H. Talbert, a businessman from Buffalo, New York.
+1891, she married William H. Talbert, a Buffalo, New York businessman.
 She resigned from her position at Little Rock High School and moved to her husband’s hometown.
-One year later Mary B. and William Talbert gave birth to their only child, a daughter, Sarah May Talbert.
+One year later, Mary B. and William Talbert gave birth to their only child, a daughter, Sarah May Talbert.
 Over the next thirty years, Mary Talbert established herself as an accomplished public and civic leader in Buffalo.
-In 1899 she became one of the founding members of the Phyllis Wheatley Club of Colored Women, Buffalo’s first affiliate of the National Association of Colored Women (NACW).
+In 1899, she became one of the founding members of the Phyllis Wheatley Club of Colored Women, Buffalo’s first affiliate of the National Association of Colored Women (NACW).

 In 1916, Talbert was elected President of the National Association of Colored Women (NACW) and the Vice President of the NAACP.
-In 1917 Talbert became one of a handful of Black Red Cross nurses to serve on the Western Front of Europe after the United States entered World War I. After World War I, Talbert returned to Europe to lecture on the importance of women’s rights and race relations.
+In 1917, Talbert became one of a handful of Black Red Cross nurses who served on the Western Front of Europe after the United States entered World War I. After World War I, Talbert returned to Europe to lecture on the importance of women’s rights and race relations.

 She also became a dedicated advocate of the Dyer Anti–Lynching Bill introduced in 1919 by Missouri Congressman Leonidas Dyer.
-In 1921 she became chair of the NAACP's Anti–Lynching Committee.
+In 1921, she became chair of the NAACP's Anti–Lynching Committee.
 The next year, Mary B. Talbert became the first Black Woman to receive the NAACP’s Spingarn Award.
-Mary Burnett Talbert died in Buffalo, New York on October 15, 1923, at the age of 57.
+Mary Burnett Talbert died in Buffalo, New York, on October 15, 1923, at 57.

 Black Women in America An Historical Encyclopedia